lamastex/berzelius-megatron_bootcamp/README.md

 Your thinLinc Client should have the terminal and jupyter lab in firefox running like [this](images/jupyterLabRunning.png).

+Now you are ready to work on the Labs!

+## 1.2 Multi-nodes Megatron training

+See [slides](slides/) for the lectures.

+## 1.3 Labs for Day 1

+Go through the following labs in order:

+- `gpubootcamp/ai/Megatron/English/Python/Start_Here.ipynb` ??
+- I guess watch the video and figure out which notebooks were meant to be done in what order?

 # 2. Agenda for Day 2: October 26, 2021 (9:00 AM to 1:30 PM CEST)

 *   09:00 AM - 09:15 AM: Environment prep